0224 222 0 777

 carpal tunnel syndrome

-Symptoms of carpal tunnel syndrome are usually seen as pain in the wrist, numbness and tingling in the fingers.
-However, you should consult a doctor before the symptoms of a pinched nerve in the hand start to affect your activities and sleep patterns.
-When carpal tunnel syndrome is left untreated, numbness, numbness and weakness may occur in the hand due to permanent nerve and muscle damage.
+Carpal tunnel syndrome is usually characterized by pain in the wrist and numbness and tingling in the fingers.
+However, you should consult a doctor if the symptoms affect your daily activities and sleeping schedule.
+If left untreated, carpal tunnel syndrome can lead to permanent nerve and muscle damage, resulting in numbness and weakness in the hand.

 Table of Contents